spearsz2/spearsz2-homepage-self/README.md

 ---

 ## Current Status
 We are currently in the **development phase** of the Turtle Up Edutainment Game.
-The main tasks for this phase include finalizing the game concept, mechanics for the human and turtle perspectives, and building out the educational content.
+The main tasks for this phase include finalizing the **game concept, mechanics for both perspectives, and educational content**.
 We are actively working with our client to get feedback and approval on the direction of the project.
-Updates will be posted here as we continue making progress.

 ### Upcoming Milestones:
 - **Complete prototype** showcasing the human and turtle levels.